Brian-Pho/CR4-DL/content/posts/other/planned-reading-list/index.md

 - Open MIND - philosophy and the mind sciences in the 21st century
 - The Neuroscience of Intelligence
 - Theoretical Neuroscience - Computational and Mathematical Modeling of Neural Systems
-- After Phrenology - Neural Reuse and the Interactive Brain
 - Networks of the Brain
 - Brain Computation as Hierarchical Abstraction
 - Seeing (2nd Ed.)